+CLASS DV_PARSABLE

-CLASS DV_PARSABLE Purpose Encapsulated data expressed as a parsable String.
+Purpose Encapsulated data expressed as a parsable String.
 The internal model of the data item is not described in the open EHR model in common with other encapsulated types, but in this case, the form of the data is assumed to be plaintext, rather than compressed or other types of large binary data.

 Use Used for representing values which are formal textual representations, e.g. guidelines.

+ISO 18308 (none)

+Inherit DV_ENCAPSULATED

+Functions Signature Meaning

+11 (effected) size: Integer Size in bytes of value.

-ISO 18308 (none) Inherit DV_ENCAPSULATED Attributes Signature Meaning value: String the string, which may validly be empty in some syntaxes formalism: String name of the formalism, e.g. "GLIF 1.0", "proforma" etc. Invariant value_valid: value /= Void formalism_exists: formalism /= Void and then not formalism.is_empty
+CLASS DV_PARSABLE Attributes Signature Meaning 11 value: String The string, which may validly be empty in some syntaxes 11 formalism: String name of the formalism, e.g. "GLIF 1.0", "proforma" etc. Invariant value_valid: value /= Void formalism_validity: formalism /= Void and then not formalism.is_empty